teamtomo/teamtomo.github.io/src/index.md

 </div>

-**The goal of teamtomo is to provide:**
+**TeamTomo provides:**

 - [x] high quality Python packages that the community can rely on
 - [x] a place for developers to learn and build things together

 !!! example "Why?"

-    By providing simple, composable packages we make working with cryo-EM data in Python easier
+    by providing simple, composable packages we make it easy to work with cryo-EM data in Python

 **Who are we?**

-*teamtomo* is a developed and maintained by a [distributed group](site/team.md) of volunteers from the scientific community.
+*teamtomo* is a developed and maintained by a distributed [group of volunteers](site/team.md) from the scientific community.

 **Interested in working with us?**